hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 Euler's results, as miraculous as they seem at first glance, follow from straightforward if slapdash manipulations.
-But the following chestnut seems so miraculous as to be blatantly wrong:
+But the following chestnut is so miraculous it appears blatantly wrong:

 $$
 1 + 2 + 3 + 4 + \cdots = -\frac{1}{12}.